ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 ### Designed for Finance

-Native support for easily creating and trading digital smart assets with complex, custom rulesets.
+Native support for easily creating and trading digital smart assets with complex, custom rule-sets.